 EVA ROAD CLOSED: Eva Road remains CLOSED for bridge replacement.
 Forrest Ave NE to Scenic Dr. NE is closed to ALL traffic.
 AL 157 to Forrest Ave.: Local traffic only.
 13th St. to Scenic Dr.: Local traffic only.
-The project is nearing completion.
+The project is scheduled for completion around Christmas 2019.
 DETOUR MAP

 UPCOMING HOLIDAY CLOSINGS: